To be read aloud, in your best Vincent Price voice.

 The second evening she mourned and she cawed, but they were not the cries of the freshly wounded.
 She conversed with the winds of the world in the way that wild beasts do.

 What are my sorrows?
-I feel them and I know them, but I could not count them without weeping.
-They are prickly and poisonous and they will not sleep.
+I feel them and I know them, but I could not count their number without weeping.
+They are prickly and poisonous and will not sleep.

 So she fell readily into the illness of loss, making her own path to her departed lover.
 She welcomed despair into the chambers of her heart and it nested there, growing and pushing her spirit out.